xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Monitor Scenarios/monitor-scenario-executions.md

 You can integrate Katalon Recorder with [Katalon TestOps](https://www.katalon.com/testops/)) to upload and view execution history.

-There are three steps to upload executions to TestOps.
+There are four steps to upload executions to TestOps.
 1. Login to TestOps.
 2. Create a TestOps project.
 3. Execute tests in Katalon Recorder.